-Each of the top ten teams will be assigned a mentor(s) from the business or academic community to assist in building an effective business plan, and increasing the performance of the team.
-Mentors have experience in a variety of business disciplines including: business plan writing, Intellectual property law, tax accounting and business structure, medical technology, securities law, engineering, small business lending, information systems, software development and various industries.
+Each of the top ten teams will be assigned a mentor(s) from the business or academic community to assist in building an effective business model, and increasing the performance of the team.
+Mentors have experience in a variety of business disciplines including: business model writing, Intellectual property law, tax accounting and business structure, medical technology, securities law, engineering, small business lending, information systems, software development and various industries.

 The Role of a Mentor

 Mentors offer Opportunity Quest teams invaluable input and expertise in their field.They include:

 - Making recommendations in the business model

 - Offering suggestions about incorporation and types of business structures

 - Critiquing a team's pitch and presentation

 - Suggesting resources and providing human capital contacts

 Meeting with your Mentor